Fraks51/ICLR20-Great/README.md

 To customize the model configuration, you can change both the hyper-parameters for the various model types available (transformer, GREAT, GGNN, RNN) in `config.yml`, and the overall model architecture itself under `model: configuration`.
 For instance, to train the RNN Sandwich architecture from our paper, set the RNN and GGNN layers to reasonable values (e.g. RNN to  2 layers and the GGNN's `time_steps` to \[3, 1\] layers as in the paper) and specify the model configuration: `rnn ggnn rnn ggnn rnn`.

-To evaluate the trained model with the highest heldout accuracy, run: `python running/run_model.py *data_dir* vocab.txt config.yml -m *model_path* -l *log_path* -e True` (`model_path` and `log_path` are mandatory in this setting).
+To evaluate the trained model with the highest heldout accuracy, run: `python running/run_model.py *data_dir* vocab.txt config.yml BPE -m *model_path* -l *log_path* -e True` (`model_path` and `log_path` are mandatory in this setting).
 This will run an evaluation pass on the entire 'eval' portion of the dataset and print the final losses and accuracies.

 ## Data
 The data for this project consists of up to three bugs per function for every function in the re-releasable subset of the Py150 corpus, paired with the original, non-buggy code.
 This data is now publicly available from [https://github.com/google-research-datasets/great](https://github.com/google-research-datasets/great).